Marthaarman/stage-timer/README.md

 Code can be customized but required fork and open source publishing of the code.

 # Feature request
-Send me a message on github or email to mart@mhwd.nl
+Send me a message on github